How to get rid of this?.To get rid of pest problem under control, inspection is the first and foremost step.

 Habits: Collect other insects to feed to larvae.
 Make large paper nests.
 Only new queens over winter.
 Very aggressive.

-Habitat: Nests in hollow trees, wall voids and attics.
+Habitat: Nests in hollow trees, wall voids, and attics.

 Threat: Sting is very painful